 - Insulate your home.
 From the windows to the floor to the roof, good insulation is crucial for not losing heat.
 You'll be warmer in the winter, cooler in the summer, and you'll save money, too! - Change to LED lights.
-LED lighting uses less than 80% of the energy that standard incandescent bulbs use, and will save you money on your energy bill! - Choose energy-efficient appliances.
+LED lighting uses 80% less energy than standard incandescent bulbs use, and will save you money on your energy bill! - Choose energy-efficient appliances.
 Every time you have to buy a new one, choose the product with the best energy certification.
 And remember to switch your TV, kettle or toaster off at the wall, as they continue to consume power even when they are not operating.